mbogoevici/spring-xd-docs/Using-MQTT-Modules-on-XD.md

 ## MQTT Sink
 The MQTT sink module will publish messages for a topic to the broker for a specific topic.

-### Note:  Rabbit MQTT support for the following settings
-* qos - The default is 1, meaning that it will guarantee that the message will be delivered at least once.
-Rabbit supports qos of 0 (delivered at most once) or 1 (at least once) .
-Rabbit will only grant subscriptions up to qos 1.
-* Retained flag is not supported

 ### Example 1: Using defaults
 In this example we will create a stream that will publish a message to topic using the defaults: